Brian Huskey: Career

 Huskey studied and performed improvisational comedy during the start of the original Upright Citizens Brigade Theater (UCB) in New York City and had each of the "UCB4" (Matt Besser, Matt Walsh, Amy Poehler and Ian Roberts) as teachers.
 From there, he frequently appeared in comedy sketches on Late Night with Conan O'Brien for many years and was a panelist on VH1's Best Week Ever.

 At UCB, Huskey was a member of the sketch comedy troupe The Naked Babies, with comedians Rob Corddry, Seth Morris and John Ross Bowie.
 He has since worked on Corddry's Adult Swim series Childrens Hospital, playing the role of Chet the creepy EMT worker, as well as alter ego Mark Splorn.
 Huskey also appeared as correspondent Duncan Birch on the IFC cable news satire Onion News Network.

 Other programs in which Huskey co-starred include Damage Control and Free Radio.
 Huskey also appeared on the sitcoms Selfie and The Real O'Neals.

 He made some notable early television appearances in a series of commercials opposite Molly Erdman in a campaign for Sonic Drive-In.
 Both actors would later be fired from this role as the result of an Onion News Network veterans parody he wrote and performed.
 Huskey has appeared in commercials for Wendy's, and, in 2011, "The Swagger Wagon" ad campaign for the Toyota Sienna.
 He has appeared in a campaign for Bai Brands alongside Justin Timberlake.

 Huskey has also made many guest appearances on comedy programs including Community, Parks and Recreation, Nick Swardson's Pretend Time, Worst Week, Happy Endings, Animal Practice, The Inbetweeners, Workaholics, and Veep.
 He has appeared in films such as Superbad, Step Brothers, Semi-Pro, and Meet Dave.

-He starred in the YouTube miniseries If Google Was A Guy on the YouTube channel CollegeHumor, acting as an anthropomorphic visualization of the search engine Google.
+He starred in the miniseries If Google Was A Guy on the YouTube channel CollegeHumor, acting as an anthropomorphic visualization of the search engine Google.

 In 2014, Huskey co-wrote the film A Better You, with UCB co-founder Matt Walsh.
 Huskey starred in the film and Walsh directed.

 He co-created, co-wrote and starred in his own Adult Swim television specials, Mr. Neighbor's House in 2016, and Mr. Neighbor's House 2 in 2018.
 The dark comic series is described as a David Lynch-esque kid's show that plays with the fragmentation of the title character's mind.

 In 2020, he began co-hosting the podcast Bald Talk alongside Charlie Sanders, where they interview other fellow balding comedic actors.
 Huskey has also been a regular on many other comedic podcasts, including Comedy Bang!
 Bang!, Improv4Humans, and Womp It Up! where he plays the role of Seth Wompler.